sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

 Below are the high level steps for it:

 #.
-Export the workflow from Fire Insights as JSON file.
+Export the workflow from Sparkflows as JSON file.
 #.
 Uplod the workflow JSON to DBFS.
 #.
-Upload the Fire Insights libraries into the Databricks Cluster.
+Upload the Sparkflows libraries into the Databricks Cluster.
 #.
-Create a Notebook and attach it to Databricks Cluster which has Fire Insights Library installed.
+Create a Notebook and attach it to Databricks Cluster which has Sparkflows Library installed.
 #.
 Execute the Notebook.

 Steps for Running Scala Workflows